-- Resilience to expected sea level rise for at least 50 years - Promote a dominant culture of smooth cordgrass (Spartina alterniflora) on the Marsh platform, while also including species diversity in planting plans to target long-term stability (including a diverse plant community along slopes from low marsh into upland areas) - Discourage establishment of common reed (Phragmites australis) - Protect the Marsh from potential impact by residual PCBs at the Site - Protect against deleterious erosion of the Marsh platform, channels, slopes, and barrier structures - Account for water level rise, natural accretion, and stream channel migration within the Marsh - Establishment of Marsh within 5 years based upon defined performance criteria
+- Resilience to expected sea level rise for at least 50 years - Promote a dominant culture of smooth cordgrass (Spartina alterniflora) on the Marsh platform, while also including species diversity in planting plans to target long-term stability (including a diverse plant community along slopes from low marsh into upland areas) - Discourage establishment of common reed (Phragmites australis) - Protect the Marsh from potential impact by residual PCBs at the Site - Protect against deleterious erosion of the Marsh platform, channels, slopes, and barrier structures - Account for sea level rise (SLR), natural accretion, and stream channel migration within the Marsh - Establishment of Marsh within 5 years based upon defined performance criteria

 These key design elements and objectives are further discussed in the sections below.
+A conceptual design of the compensatory wetland is included as Figure 1.